fragae75/SampleLOSendData/README.md

 	static String key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; <br>
 }<br>

 4) You will find into the repository 4 jar files into the /lib.
-Add them as "external files" into you IDE (eg Eclipse).
+Add them as "external JARs" into you IDE (eg Eclipse).